 A moderate trickle of water against the blade suffices when I’m cutting flat (6-9mm) pieces of glass.
 I find I must really pile on the water, however, when cutting thick pattern bar, castings or murrini slices.

-I invested in some Loc-line hoses (left), one for each side of the blade.
+I invested in some Loc-line hoses, one for each side of the blade.
 I aim one at the blade that’s in the cut, right at the base.
 The other I position so it’s shooting water into the cut, almost on top of the front edge of the blade.
 Then I attach the garden hose and turn on a nice stream–if I’m not getting drenched, I can’t cut as thin.
 (Again, experts may have a better way to do this).

-A traveling saw blade puts a lot of pressure on the last little bit of glass going through the saw and it’s easy to break off the bottom corner of the slice.
-This is a problem in woodworking, too, and they solve it by putting a piece of scrap wood behind whatever’s being cut.
+A traveling saw blade puts a lot of pressure on the last little bit of glass going through the saw, which can blow out the back of the hole, or knock off that last corner.
+This is a problem in woodworking, too; woodworkers solve it by putting a piece of scrap wood behind whatever’s being cut.